 4 Tbsp Extra Virgin Olive Oil

-Cut broccoli heads into florets.
+Cut heads into florets.
 Wash in colander, shaking off excess water afterwards.
-Transfer broccoli to large bowl.
+Transfer it to a large bowl.
 Drizzle with olive oil.
 Sprinkle with salt.
 Toss or stir to coat evenly.
 Cover two baking sheets with parchment paper.
 Distribute dressed broccoli evenly across the baking sheets.
 Place in oven and bake for 15-20 minutes, until well browned.